LucienLee/AlignTo/README.md

 - Align vertical and horzonial center relative to key object: `CMD` + `Option` + `Ctrl` + `a`

 ###Change Shortcut
-Open `AlignTo` directory, then open any `*.sketchplugin` file with text editor.
-Change shortcut you want in the first line.
+Open `AlignTo` directory, then open `manifest.json` file with text editor.
+Change shortcut you want in the command lists.

 ![change shortcut](./img/shortcut.png)

 #Feedback

-If you discover any issues or have questions regarding usage, please send a message to [lkiral7903@gmail.com](mailto:lkiral7903@gmail.com)
+If you discover any issues or have questions regarding usage, please send a message to [lkiral7903@gmail.com](mailto:lucien@lucienlee.cc)